divpatel10/Cosmos-Capsule/README.md

 * `/budget/summary`
-	* In order to run `Budget` Endpoints,Obtain an API for Google sheets from the Google Developer Console, create a `.env' file in the base directory and write the following line in the .env file replacing `ENTER_YOUR_API_KEY` with the API key obtained from Google Developer Console:
+	* In order to run `Budget` Endpoints,Obtain an API for Google sheets from the Google Developer Console, create a `.env` file in the base directory and write the following line in the .env file replacing `ENTER_YOUR_API_KEY` with the API key obtained from Google Developer Console:

         `SHEETS_API_KEY=ENTER_YOUR_API_KEY`